-Includes shares of common stock that may be purchased by the underwriters upon the exercise of their option to purchase additional shares, if any.
-Estimated solely for purposes of computing the amount of the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended.
-Previously paid.
+- (1) Includes shares of common stock that may be purchased by the underwriters upon the exercise of their option to purchase additional shares, if any. - (2) Estimated solely for purposes of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended. - (3) Of this amount, \$14,525.00 was previously paid in connection with the initial filing of this Registration Statement on February 18, 2015.
+The aggregate filing fee of \$16,837.38 is being offset by the amount previously paid.